12th Platino Awards

 The 12th Platino Awards, presented by the Entidad de Gestión de Derechos de los Productores Audiovisuales (EGEDA) and the Federación Iberoamericana de Productores Cinematográficos y Audiovisuales (FIPCA), took place on April 27, 2025, at IFEMA Palacio Municipal in Madrid, Spain, to recognize excellence in Ibero-American film and television of 2024.

 The ceremony was broadcast on TNT Latam and Max in Latin America, La 2 and RTVE Play in Spain, and Telemundo and Universo in the United States.
-The ceremony will be hosted by Mexican actress Aislinn Derbez and Spanish actor Asier Etxeandía.
+The ceremony was hosted by Mexican actress Aislinn Derbez and Spanish actor Asier Etxeandía.

 Background

 Following the eleventh edition of the awards in 2024, which took place at Gran Tlachco Theater in Riviera Maya, Mexico, it was announced that the 2025 edition would take place IFEMA Palacio Municipal in Madrid, Spain, being the fourth time the ceremony is held at said venue.
 It also marks the fifth time it takes place in Madrid, and sixth in Spain.
 As a part of an agreement, the host city for the ceremony will alternate between Madrid and Riviera Maya (Quintana Roo) from 2024 to 2027.

-As with previous editions, the ceremony will be broadcast in Latin America on television in TNT Latam and streaming in Max.
-Additionally, broadcast in the United States will be handled for the first time by Telemundo and Universo.
+As with previous editions, the ceremony was broadcast in Latin America on television in TNT Latam and streaming in Max.
+Additionally, broadcast in the United States was handled for the first time by Telemundo and Universo.
 In early February 2025, the pre-selection were announced for every category.
 Later in the same month, the twenty shortlisted films and series were announced, including 176 productions.

 Nominations were revealed on March 14 via a livestream from Telemundo Center in Miami, by Mexican actress Adriana Barraza, Puerto Rican actor Amaury Nolasco, Spanish actress Candela Márquez and Ecuatorian actor Danilo Carrera.
 Spanish thriller Undercover led the film nominations with eleven, followed by the Argentine drama Kill the Jockey with nine.
 In the television categories, Netflix Colombian series One Hundred Years of Solitude, based on the novel of the same name by Gabriel García Márquez led with a record-breaking eight nominations, followed by the Netflix Brazilian miniseries Senna, about Brazilian racing drive Ayrton Senna, with four nominations.

 The Platino audience awards were announced on April 26, 2025, one day ahead of the gala; winners included Undercover for Best Film, One Hundred Years of Solitude for Best Miniseries, Carolina Yuste for Best Film Actress, Luis Tosar for Best Film Actor, Candela Peña for Best Series Actress, and Claudio Cataño for Best Series Actor.